 Part of maintaining the integrity of an assessment program over time is to use new items during each assessment cycle.
 Using new items prevents test content from being compromised due to overexposure, which could lead to questions of test validity.
 Item development activities occur during each year of the assessment, or as stipulated in work scopes.
-All newly developed items that pass the item review process are field tested, or administered to students to obtain low-stakes performance data.
+All newly developed items that pass the item review process are field tested or administered to students to obtain low-stakes performance data.

 For the new KSA assessments, items in Reading, Mathematics, Social Studies, On-Demand Writing, and Editing and Mechanics were field tested in 2020 and 2021 with stand-alone field tests (as opposed to embedded within operational forms).
+Embedding of field test items within operational forms resumed for Spring 2023 administration.
 For multiple-choice items, the minimum number of responses per field test item can be a few thousand responses.
-However, for constructed response items (i.e., short answer and extended-response items), only 2,000 responses are selected and scored for item analysis.
+However, for constructed response items (i.e., short answer and extended-response items), only 2,500 responses are selected and scored for item analysis.
 The selection of responses is random such that all achievable scores are represented for analysis.
 All item types were field tested as needed for maintaining a suitable pool of items for subsequent test form creation.